Ultrafast optical generation of antiferromagnetic meron-antimeron pairs with conservation of topological charge: Result and Discussion

-\paragraph{Topological structure factor:} The evolution of absolute staggered skyrmion charge and winding number ensures the emergence of topological objects with opposite charges coming in pairs, however it does not yet specify the distribution of the topological charge.
+The evolution of absolute staggered skyrmion charge and winding number ensures the emergence of topological objects with opposite charges coming in pairs, however it does not yet specify the distribution of the topological charge.
 To determine that we define a topological structure factor

 where $\mathcal{N}=\sum_{i}(S^s_{\bm{r}_i})^2$ is the normalisation constant.
 One can readily see from Fig.\,\ref{fig:sf}a that the topological structure factor is reminiscent of a checker-board pattern (Fig.\,\ref{fig:sf}a inset) which is consistent with the skyrmionic charge distribution (Fig.\,\ref{fig:skw}).
 However, it is also possible that the laser excited system moves into a spin-spiral configuration or a combination of random clusters with no global long range order.
 To verify that this is not the case, we consider 70 different configurations with the same normalisation constant and evaluate the average distribution of the topological structure factor (Fig.\,\ref{fig:sf}).
 The obtained maxima in the distribution occur for $\bm{q}= 0.1(\pm \hat{x} \pm \hat{y})\pi$ which establishes the emergence of a meron-antimeron pair in our $20 \times 20$ super cell.